getty-zig/getty.so/docs/user-guide/tutorial/serializers.md

 # Serializers

-Now that we're all set up, let's write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.
+We'll write a JSON serializer that serializes values by printing their JSON equivalent to `STDERR`.

 !!! warning "Prerequisites"